-At the device the user will see the the usual authentication prompts, such as Username/Password, ID or swipe card.
+At the device the user will see the the usual authentication prompts, such as username and password, identity number, or swipe card.
 In the bottom right corner of the device screen an additional button will appear, labeled by default “Guest Access”.
-The button text can be customized with any text you like.
+The button text can be customised with any text you like.

-The section under the Devices tab where the authentication methods are configured has been redesigned.
-It’s now labeled “Access Methods” to easily differentiate between PaperCut user authentication and the anonymous/guest access methods.
+The section under the Devices tab where authentication methods are configured is labeled “Access Methods”, allowing you to easily differentiate between traditional PaperCut MF user authentication and anonymous/guest access methods.

-Generally you would choose a user account that has account selection set to “automatically charge to personal account”, so that copy jobs will be allocated to their name.
+Generally you would choose a user account that has its account selection configured as Automatically charge to personal account, so that copy jobs will be allocated against this username.

 That should be it.
 Any user pressing that button should now be taken directly the device functions screen, and any copying that they do will be tracked against the configured user account.